Cultural representations of the Hungarian Revolution of 1956: Literature

 James Michener wrote the novel The Bridge at Andau while living in Austria during the period of the Hungarian Revolution of 1956.
 He witnessed the wave of refugees who fled Hungary in November 1956 after the Soviet invasion and the arrests that followed.
 The book, one of Michener’s earliest works, describes the events before and after the uprising, based upon interviews with eyewitnesses, but characters' names are fictional to protect them and their families left in Hungary.

+In opposition to the successful works of those who sided with the Hungarian revolutionists, literature aimed at shifting the agenda of the initial revolution persisted as well.
+Within Hungarian society, the central Hungarian communist daily, Népszabadság, portrayed the event as a "counterrevolution."
+The three decades of coverage, from November 11, 1956 to November 11, 1986, worked to transcribe the revolt as violent, internationally pre-planned, and driven by criminals.
+By reshaping the identity of the Hungarian Revolution, the local government was made to appear legitimate and pure within the intentions of returning to communist political framework in Hungary.